Why People Love to Visit Charleston in the Spring

 ISO 100 70mm f/6.3 1/160 sec

-Kate and Kenny provided invaluable guidance concerning composition, settings, post-processing of the images, and the importance of using a tripod so that there are no more blurry photos!
-After leading field trips together for years, they form a dynamic team.
+Kate and Kenny provided invaluable guidance on composition, settings, post-processing the images, and the importance of using a tripod to avoid blurry photos!
+After leading field trips together for years, they form a dynamic duo.
 They know where to go and how to capture the best pictures.
-In addition, they provide lessons on how to use Adobe editing tools.
+They also offered lessons on using Adobe editing tools.

 About Kenny McKeithan

-Almost entirely self-taught, Kenny McKeithan has 30 years of experience in photography and photo finishing and possesses.
-His passion for photography began as a child when his parents bought him his first box camera.
-As a teen, he started working for local photo retailers and eventually left there to teach others.
-Eager to share his knowledge, Kenny provides hands-on workshops in the field.
-He trains locally and in 4 to 5-day outings in North Carolina, West Virginia, Tennessee, and Florida.
-He is an award-winning nature photographer with favorite aviation, fashion, glamour, and portraiture photos.
-His images have appeared in Charleston Magazine, Art Mag, Camera in the Wild, Where Magazine.
-Kenny owns The Charleston Center for Photography.
-A native to the Lowcountry, he grew up on James Island and currently lives in Summerville, S.C.
+Almost entirely self-taught, Kenny McKeithan brings more than 30 years of experience in photography and photo finishing.
+His passion began in childhood when his parents bought him his first box camera, and it only grew from there.
+As a teenager, he worked for local photo retailers before moving into teaching.
+Eager to share his knowledge, Kenny now leads hands-on field workshops, training photographers locally and on 4- to 5-day outings in North Carolina, West Virginia, Tennessee, and Florida.
+An award‑winning nature photographer, Kenny also enjoys aviation, fashion, glamour, and portraiture.
+His work has appeared in Charleston Magazine, Art Mag, Camera in the Wild, and Where Magazine.
+He owns The Charleston Center for Photography.
+A Lowcountry native, he grew up on James Island and now lives in Summerville.

 “My greatest fear is that, when I die, my wife will sell all of my camera gear for what I told her it cost!” – Kenny McKeithan.